FinalCold/Cavnue_Project/README.md

 - - -
-This repository is based on yolov5 https://github.com/ultralytics/yolov5
+This repository is based on yolov5. https://github.com/ultralytics/yolov5

-Some generate code is based on convert2Yolo https://github.com/ssaru/convert2Yolo
+Some generated codes are based on convert2Yolo. https://github.com/ssaru/convert2Yolo

 - - -